mikaelvesavuori/cloud-developer-basics/02-vms-and-networking/README.md

 ### Explore more

-- Go to [VPC Networks](https://console.cloud.google.com/networking/networks/list) and create your own networks and subnets; then start placing machines in them.
+- While we did use firewall rules, which are a feature of VPC, we used them via App Engine in the session.
+Now, take the next step: Go to [VPC Networks](https://console.cloud.google.com/networking/networks/list) and create your own networks and subnets, then start placing machines in them.
 Try to see what happens if you have machines in different networks.
 - Set up a Compute Engine instance template and toy around with it.
 It's a neat way of creating similar (though individual) replicas of a configuration.
 You can also string them together as a Managed Instance Group which adds several scaling benefits like load balancing, auto-healing, and auto-scaling.
 There is a script ready to use in `gcloud` or in the Cloud Shell, located at `gce/instance-from-instance-template.sh`.
 See below for more references and links regarding instance groups and templates.

 ### References